the-punisher-29/TripSync/README.md

 }
  ```

-In your app-level build.gradle file, apply the Google services plugin and add the Firebase dependencies:
+In the app-level build.gradle file, apply the Google services plugin and add the Firebase dependencies:

 ```bash
 gradle